moose-horizons/express-template/README.md

-# Moose's project
+# Matt's project

-This project is awesome
+This project is really awesome